margaretmf/margaretmf.github.io/creativewriting.md

 He synchs me up with just who I need to be with
 Mr. Time, heaven, coming down to earth
 Stopping a delay
+He plans my days for them to go my way.
 He knows just where you are.
 He steps over stones to get you to where you need to be.